liftforward/integration-docs/README.md

 ```

 #### Fulfillment
-Once the charge has been created between your company and LiftForward, you can begin your own fulfillment process - including shipments and emails.
+Once the charge has been created, you can begin your own fulfillment process - including shipments and emails.

 ## Capture the Charge
 Once you have shipped the device you can actually capture the charge.
 LiftFoward will then begin collecting montly payments from the customer.